doxakis/CosineSimilarityComparison/readme.md

 If we compare the vectorized version (integer array, v1 and v2), the dot product is faster than doing an addition/multiplication on an accumulator vector and taking the sum of the accumulator when having small dimension in the array.
 (It's slower than the simple method on 1 thread.)
 But, if you consider an array with a lot of dimension, it's faster using an accumulator vector than using the dot product operation.

-The kernel function can be cached for multiple use.
+With the GPU, the kernel function can be cached for multiple use.
 If we consider the dataset 200x100000:
-- Initialization can take 256 ms.
+- Initialization take 256 ms
+- Dispose take 34 ms
 - Computing the distance vary between 340 ms and 420 ms. (about a variation of 80 ms)
+- Compared to GpuCosineSimilarityIntegerVersion (about 725 ms).
+It's faster if we do multiple call.

 Precalculating the magnitude for each vector greatly reduce the amount of operations to do. (class: SimpleV2CosineSimilarityIntegerVersion)